Myanmar's Suu Kyi convicted in further blow to democracy

 Suu Kyi is widely revered at home for her role in the country's pro-democracy movement — and was long viewed abroad as an icon of that struggle, epitomized by her 15 years under house arrest.

-But since her release in 2010 and return to politics, she has been heavily criticized for the gamble she made: showing deference to the military while ignoring and, at times, even defending rights violations — most notably a 2017 crackdown on Rohingya Muslims that rights groups have labeled genocide.
+But since her release in 2010, she has been heavily criticized for the gamble she made: showing deference to the military while ignoring and, at times, even defending rights violations — most notably a 2017 crackdown on Rohingya Muslims that rights groups have labeled genocide.

 While she has disputed allegations that army personnel killed Rohingya civilians, torched houses and raped women and she remains immensely popular at home, that stance has tarnished her reputation abroad.

-The incitement charge centered on statements posted on the Facebook page of Suu Kyi's party after she and other party leaders were detained by the military.
+On Monday, she faced an incitement charge that centered on statements posted on her party's Facebook page after she and other party leaders were detained by the military.
 She was accused of spreading false or inflammatory information that could disturb public order.
 In addition, she was accused of violating coronavirus restrictions for her appearance at a campaign event ahead of the elections last year.

-Government officials could not immediately be reached for more details about Monday's ruling by a special court, a legacy of British colonial rule that is most often used for political cases.

 Suu Kyi’s trials are closed to the media and spectators, and her lawyers, who had been a source of information on the proceedings, were served with gag orders in October forbidding them from releasing information.